 Why To Teach Your Young Teen About Healthy Relationships

-All young teens, but especially our sons learn how to be in a romantic relationship, what to expect from a future partner, and how to respect women from watching their moms.
+All young teens learn how to be in a romantic relationship, what to expect from a future partner, and how to respect women from watching their moms.
 So you need to show your sons (and daughters!) what you want them to emulate from your adult relationship as well.